Divi Tips #148

 • On a CSS element

-• When Internet user leaves the page
+• When the Internet user leaves the page

 Then, for each trigger, you will find many configuration options.